radioglaciology/orca-documentation/content/en/docs/peregrine/payload/peregrine-payload-box/_index.md

 A complete bill of materials for the payload box is available in [this Google Sheet](https://docs.google.com/spreadsheets/d/1dFItvJ4mGw7Axdo4Iq9m_65ks9YspEahcemvucNRllk/edit?usp=sharing), embedded below.

 Some parts are custom made.
 See the [Custom Parts]({{< ref "custom-parts.md" >}}) page for suggestions on how to build these yourself or source them from reliable vendors.
+Design files for these parts are available in the [Peregrine Hardware repository](https://github.com/thomasteisberg/peregrine_hardware).

 {{% iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSJbgsZBh6xJ8d5_O48yUdmh09coE1oZ8njQWZqQKYorwuMoUEFA6LCj9P5QiVQtoCGBCOOl3b1RTjY/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" style="min-height: 40vh;" %}}